-In the far northwest corner of Alaska near the Chukchi Sea is a seldom traveled river we love to paddle in June.
-We consider it the best canoeing river in Alaska.
+In the far northwest corner of Alaska near the Chukchi Sea is a seldom traveled river we consider the best canoeing river in Alaska.
 For 9 out of 10 years our June river trips have seen tens of thousands of caribou swimming the river.
 We regularly see bears, wolves and even wolverines on this fantastically remote canoe trip.
 If your interest is wildlife, this is the trip for you.

 Hiking along the Kokolik River is wonderful.
 There are seemingly endless ridges running perpendicular to the river where the footing is good and the views are unbelievable.
 While not a land of dramatic peak ascents and white water, this is a place of wildlife, beauty, and long vistas.
-This is the best wildlife trip in arctic Alaska.
+We think this is the best wildlife trip in arctic Alaska.

 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.

 Pre-trip meeting with your guides in Kotzebue at 6:45 pm.

 Our trip begins with a flight over the Noatak Valley and into the Brooks Range.
 We fly on and on, watching the world’s largest terrestrial wilderness pass below us.
 After crossing the Brooks Range we land on a gravel island along the river.
 After unloading the plane and pitching camp we will have nothing but time to explore this pristine area.

 After discussing river safety and boat handling, we assemble the canoes and head downriver.
 Gravel and sand bars fill the broad floodplain valley allowing us the opportunity to get comfortable in the canoes and relax under the broad sky.
 We will only paddle around 10 miles of this clear river on our first day.
 Our priority will be to make sure everyone feels safe and confident in the boats.